Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 description="Results with NgOptimizedImage directive"
 %}

-Using `NgOptimizedImage` directive in your application drastically improves the performance of your application by enforcing the best practices for image optimisation.
+The PageSpeed results for the application using `NgOptimizedImage` are a significant improvement with less time for the largest contentful paint.
+The intelligent lazy loading feature also improves the cumulative layout shift.
+In conclusion, using the `NgOptimizedImage` directive in your application drastically improves the performance of your application by enforcing the best practices for image optimisation.